MahsaShokouhi/Salary_Prediction/README.md

 ----- | ---
 Baseline Model |	1499
 Linear regression |	384
-Linear regression with interaction | 354
+Linear regression with interaction | 367
-Random forest	| 375
+Random forest	| 370

-The best model with lowest MSE was Linear regression with interaction between features which was selected for training ([link to the model training script](https://github.com/MahsaShokouhi/Salary_Prediction/blob/master/scripts/train.py)).
+The best models with lowest MSE were Random forest and Linear regression with interaction between features.
+Random forest was selected for training ([link to the model training script](https://github.com/MahsaShokouhi/Salary_Prediction/blob/master/scripts/train.py)).

 ## Error Analysis
 A closer look at the distribution of the actual and predicted salaries on the train set shows that overall, prediction was reasonably in line with actual salaries.
 However, the salaries in the range of 100-150 (approximately) were overestimated by the model, whereas higher salaries were underestimated.